 You can understand why too, and the movie’s unwillingness to spoon-feed you answers is very much to its credit (although inevitably, not everyone feels the same).
 Rampling is great here, although if you’re looking for a more entry-level Francois Ozon movie, you might be on safer ground with 8 Women.
 That’s not a bad place to start…

 22. Down With Love

 What does shine through though is the two leading performances.
-Renee Zellweger and Ewan McGregor make a strong leading couple, both very much in the spirit of the film's tone, and there are lovely touches and moments of reverence woven in.
-Director Peyton Reed - who also helmed Bring It On and The Break-Up - brings a visual zest to the film, and Down With Love remains a fun film that never quite excels, but rewards repeated viewings.
+Renee Zellweger and Ewan McGregor make a strong leading couple, both very much in the spirit of the movie’s tone, and there are lovely touches and moments of reverence woven in.
+Director Peyton Reed – who also helmed Bring It On and The Break-Up – brings a visual zest to the movie, and Down With Love remains a fun movie that never quite excels, but rewards repeated viewings.

 Catherine Hardwicke began her filmmaking career as a production designer on films like Tombstone, Three Kings and Vanilla Sky, before striking out on her own as a director with features including Lords Of Dogtown, the hit Twilight and the less successful Red Riding Hood.

 Thirteen was Hardwicke’s debut, a semi-autobiographical drama co-written with its young co-star Nikki Reed.
 Along with Reed, Evan Rachel Wood stars as a young girl battling through the latter stages of childhood, suffering the barbs of her school friends while living with an alcoholic mother (Holly Hunter) back at home.